trex-paxos/trex-paxos-jvm/README.md

  - Demonstrate state replication with the Partime Parliment Protocol (aka Multi Paxos).
  - Ship with zero third-party libraries outside of the java base packages.
- - Target the Java 25 LTS version for any sophisticated demos.
+ - Target the Java 25 LTS version for the final version.
- - Target the Java 22+ version for the core library.
- - Consider a backport to Java 21 LTS only when Java 25 LTS is out to see what would be sacrificed.

 ### Non-Goals